nvanlaerebeke/OpenApi/README.md

 Versioning
 ===========

+For more details and samples on Versioning, see the [OpenApi-Samples Versioning] [4] project.

 OpenApi can version any kind of file in your app.
 It starts by listing your versions in the configuration: